-Regardless of your experience, your skills or level of governance experience, you are only going to gain a board appointment in one of four ways.
+Regardless of your experience, your skills or level of governance experience, board appointments are made in one of four ways.

 - Through a personal connection;